luizgustavojunqueira/Blogo/README.md

 - [x] Add posts descriptions
 - [x] Add read time
 - [x] Add posts tags
+- [x] Group posts by year and/or month
+- [ ] Redesign the post editor
 - [ ] Search by name and tag
-- [ ] Group posts by year and/or month
-- [ ] Redesign the post editor
 - [ ] Tests